-Preload can be defined as the initial stretching of the cardiac myocytes prior to contraction.
+Preload can be defined as the initial stretching of the cardiac myocytes before contraction.
 Preload, therefore, is related to muscle sarcomere length.
 Because sarcomere length cannot be determined in the intact heart, other indices of preload are used, such as ventricular end-diastolic volume or pressure.

 When venous return to the heart is increased, the end-diastolic pressure and volume of the ventricles are increased, which stretches the sarcomeres, increasing their preload.
 In contrast, hypovolemia resulting from a loss of blood volume (e.g., hemorrhage) leads to less ventricular filling and therefore shorter sarcomere lengths (reduced preload).
 Changes in ventricular preload dramatically affect ventricular stroke volume by what is called the Frank-Starling mechanism.
 Increased preload increases stroke volume, whereas decreased preload decreases stroke volume by altering the force of contraction of the cardiac muscle.

 The concept of preload can apply to either the ventricles or atria.
-Regardless of the chamber, the preload is related to the chamber volume, and therefore sarcomere length, just prior to contraction.
+Regardless of the chamber, the preload is related to the chamber volume, and therefore sarcomere length, just before contraction.

 Ventricular filling and therefore preload is increased by: